JustinManno/todo-tutorial/story.md

 `Todo.create(title: 'my first todo')`
 and you will see the count change to 1!
 <br>
-Now in a Hyper-Console window type:
+Now in a window type:
 `Todo.create(title: 'my second todo')`
 and you will see the count change to 2!
 <br>